Do Healthcare Marketing Emails Have to Be HIPAA-Compliant?

 Is the Information Individually Identifiable?

-If information is individually identifiable, it can somehow be linked back to the individual.
-There are a long list of identifiers that include:
+If information is individually identifiable, it can somehow be linked to the individual.
+There is a long list of identifiers that include:

 - Contact details (like email addresses)

 The final entry in the official list of possible identifiers is “Any other characteristic that could uniquely identify the individual,” so this concept is all-encompassing.